Acre War: Antecedents

 When the price of rubber rose significantly in the late 19th century, about 18,000 adventurers and settlers, most from Brazil, went to Acre to exploit the rubber trees.
-There were practically no roads so that the main means of transport were some river steamers, canoes and rafts.
+There were practically no roads, so the main means of transport were some river steamers, canoes, and rafts.

-First "Republic of Acre"
+First Republic of Acre

 On January 2, 1899, Bolivia set up a customs office in Puerto Alonso (today Porto Acre), which upset the Brazilian settlers, who wanted to oust the Bolivian authorities.
 A lawyer, Dr. José de Carvalho, led a revolt against the Bolivians on April 30, 1899.

 Pressured by José de Carvalho, Bolivians were forced to leave the region.
-To prevent their return, the governor of Amazonas, José Cardoso Ramalho Junior, organized a team to enter Acre; commanded by Spaniard Luis Gálvez Rodríguez de Arias, who served as a Bolivian consul in Belém.
+To prevent their return, the governor of Amazonas, José Cardoso Ramalho Junior, organized a team to enter Acre, commanded by Spaniard Luis Gálvez Rodríguez de Arias, who served as a Bolivian consul in Belém.
 Gálvez left Manaus on June 4, 1899, and came to the Bolivian town of Puerto Alonso, which had its name changed to Porto Acre, where he proclaimed the Republic of Acre on July 14, 1899, discreetly supported by willing amazonense officialdom, imposing his authority on the lands that the Treaty of Ayacucho (1867) had entrusted to Bolivia.
 Bolivia responded by sending a force of 500 men.
 Before his arrival, Galvez was taken prisoner by Antonio de Sousa Braga, who declared himself president of Acre.
-Shortly afterwards, however, he ceded power to Gálvez.
-On March 15, 1900, a Brazilian war flotilla reached Puerto Alonso, arrested Galvez and dissolved the Republic of Acre; as the Brazilian government, based on the Treaty of Ayacucho, considered Acre as Bolivian territory.
+Shortly afterward, however, he ceded power to Gálvez.
+On March 15, 1900, a Brazilian war flotilla reached Puerto Alonso, arrested Galvez, and dissolved the Republic of Acre, as the Brazilian government, based on the Treaty of Ayacucho, considered Acre as Bolivian territory.

-A further reason for Ramalho Junior's interest in Acres occupation was that Galvez had discovered the existence of a diplomatic agreement between Bolivia and the United States stating that there would be military support for Bolivia in the event of war with Brazil.